SirDigbyChickenCezar/SirDigbyChickenCezar.github.io/cv.md

 #### PGCE - Secondary Science with Physics, degree not completed

-> Spurned on by a sudden crisis of conscience, and a desire to try something new, I tried out a career swap into teaching.
+> Spurned on by a sudden crisis of conscience, and a desire to try something new, I tried out a career swap into science teaching.
 It was the most stressful, wonderful, terrible, inspirational, demotivational time of my life.
+I am glad/sad it's over, and would/wouldn't swap it for anything.

 ### 2011 - 2015 University of Southampton